Douglas Mawson - Crew of the Aurora

-and back again to relieve Mawson's expedition during its its second summer, the middle of the three summer and
+and back again to relieve Mawson's expedition during its second summer, the middle of the three summer and two winter

 Born in 1888, the eldest of four children and 25yrs old at the time of the expedition.
 He served in the Camel Corp in 1918 as a Corporal and died aged 30 yrs.

 Bert Lincoln's diary of the voyage.
 As far as I am aware this is the only such account of an ordinary sailor onboard an expedition or relief ship during the Heroic Age of Antarctic exploration.
 Men such as Bert were not usually included on lists of the personnel which only tend to list the ships officers, expedition scientists and the support personnel who spent their time on bases.